jpmckenna90/jpmckenna90/README.md

 - 👨‍💻 HTML5, CSS3, JavaScript, React.js, Node.js, Express.js, MySQL, NoSQL, Python 🐍
 - 💻 I'm currently working on sharpening my UI/UX skills as well through a number of projects currently in private repos that will be deployed in the coming months!
 - 🏫 I'm currently learning more about design principles, trends, and ways to implement them in my work.
 - 📚 I'm currently reading ...too many books at once, as is tradition.
-The big 3 in the rotation currently are ~~[Another Brooklyn](https://www.goodreads.com/book/show/27213163-another-brooklyn)~~ (Complete!
-Highly recommend, and always open to book suggestions), [The Fall of Hyperion](https://www.goodreads.com/book/show/77565.The_Fall_of_Hyperion), and [A People's History of the United States](https://www.goodreads.com/book/show/2767.A_People_s_History_of_the_United_States)
+The big 3 in the rotation currently are [Her Body and Other Parties](https://www.goodreads.com/book/show/33375622-her-body-and-other-parties), [The Fall of Hyperion](https://www.goodreads.com/book/show/77565.The_Fall_of_Hyperion), and [A People's History of the United States](https://www.goodreads.com/book/show/2767.A_People_s_History_of_the_United_States)
 - 🏢 I'm looking to collaborate on anything!
 Reach out!
 - 🎮 I'm currently playing Dark Souls 3, and I swear I'm gonna get through it this time.
-- 📧 I'm reachable at jpmckenna90@gmail.com as well as [on LinkedIn](https://www.linkedin.com/in/james-mckenna-88936b104/).
+- 📧 I'm reachable at jpmcodes@gmail.com as well as [on LinkedIn](https://www.linkedin.com/in/james-mckenna-88936b104/).
 - 🐈 Cats, 3 of 'em.

 <!--